morganthomas/winning-arguments/winning-arguments.md

 This truism strikes me as basically untrue, in that what's true is dependent on what people say, and more specifically on how people talk.
 For example, "water is not made of methane" is true in part because of the conventional definitions of "water" and "methane."
 If "methane" was instead defined to mean H2O, then the statement would be false.
 So what's true is dependent on what people say.
 This reasoning works for every statement, since every statement is made up of words which need some previously established meanings for the statement to be intelligible.

 What if we assume some fixed framework of definitions?
 Is what's true true, and what's false false, independently of what people believe, say, or wish, as long as we hold fixed that framework of definitions of words?
-At least when talking about statements of fact about medium-sized physical objects, the truism seems basically to hold true under these conditions and in this sense in my experience.
+At least when talking about statements of fact about medium-sized physical objects, the truism seems basically to hold true under these conditions and in this sense and in my experience.
 You can form your own opinion, of course.

 **Truth is something worth pursuing.**